-An open heart surgery is a surgical procedure where the chest is cut open to operate on the heart.
+Open heart surgery is a surgical procedure where the chest is cut open to operate on the heart.
 It is used to correct several types of heart problems such as birth defects of the heart, heart valve diseases and coronary artery disease.
 It can fix problems in the heart valves and arteries, restore blood flow or replace a diseased heart altogether.
-An open heart surgery is a major operation associated with significant risks and potential complications.
+Open heart surgery is a major operation associated with significant risks and potential complications.
 Nowadays, many heart surgeries can be performed with small incisions instead of making wide openings.

 Any surgical procedure has inherent risks.
 The risks of heart surgery include:

 After the surgery, the patient is required to remain in the Intensive Care Unit (ICU) for some days, after which he/she remains in the hospital for a rest period of about 4-6 weeks.
 A breathing tube is put in place to help with the breathing.
 A line administering pain relief is inserted into the vein and the patient is constantly monitored.

 The patient must take care to keep the incision site warm and dry and touch it with clean hands only.
 Hot water should be avoided during the shower; the warm water may be used instead.
 The incision site must be regularly inspected to look for signs of infection like redness around the area, increased drainage or oozing from the incision site, fever and/or warmth along the incision line.
 It is important to get sufficient sleep and rest after the surgery.
 The patient can take the pain medication about a half-hour before sleeping, arrange pillows to reduce muscle strain and avoid caffeine in the evenings in order to get better sleep.

 Patients who have undergone heart surgery benefit from a comprehensive, structured rehabilitation program that includes exercise, dealing with stress, anxiety and depression, and reducing other risk factors.
 Recovery and the long-term outlook depend on the patient and the particular procedure.